 Now as time passes, dink becomes an integral part of pickleball.
 It represents the legacy of pickleball–one of the compliments that differentiate pickleball from racquet sports.
 In fact, there are tournaments that are totally based on dinks–no other shots allowed.
 Yes, you gotta be good at dink to entitle your name to pickleball wins, so let’s start our journey with…

 What is a dink shot in pickleball?

 A dink is a gentle shot that you play by letting the ball bounce first when it lands in your court.
 Per the definition of dink, it’s also the short drop-serve, since it’s very similar to the drop shots.
 There are two types of cross-court and straightaway dink shots, with cross-court being the best one.
-Dink shot makes the game slow and is the best strategy to drain the energy of the opposites, while technically it’s the ideal form of play for the agile players.
+Dink shot makes the game slow and is the best strategy to drain the energy of the opposites, while technically it’s the ideal form of play for senior players.
 And, yes. dink is not what google tells.
 That dink is d.i.n.k.s which is an acronym for Dual Income No Kids.

 There are many strategies for hitting the dink too which ranks them on a scale of 1 to 10 from poor to best.
 The 10-ranked dinks are those that the player hits near the nets of the opposite side.
 This makes the opponent enter in the kitchen to hit it back, and that’s where most of the pickleball rallies are won.